nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - Added `frexp` overload procs.
 Deprecated `c_frexp`, use `frexp` instead.

 Compatibility notes:
-- `math.round` now is rounded "away from zero" in JS backend which is consistent with other backends.
+- `math.round` now rounds "away from zero" in the JS backend, which is consistent with other backends.
 See [#9125](https://github.com/nim-lang/Nim/pull/9125).
-Use `-d:nimLegacyJsRound` for previous behavior.
+Use `-d:nimLegacyJsRound` for the previous behavior.

 ## Random number generators: `std/random`, `std/sysrand`, `std/oids`